 Bosham is a delightful village situated on an arm of Chichester Harbour.
 Bosham has a long history; it is thought that it was one of the first sites in Sussex where St Wilfrid preached, around the year AD 681.
 Bosham, West Sussex, England

-An attractive little village near Chichester, most notable for the remains of Boxgrove Priory, a 12th-century abbey founded as a daughter house of Lesay Abbey in France.
+Boxgrove is an attractive little village near Chichester, most notable for the remains of Boxgrove Priory, a 12th-century abbey founded as a daughter house of Lessay Abbey in France.
 Though the abbey was disbanded by Henry VIII, the abbey church survives as the parish church of St Mary and St Blaise.
+Boxgrove, West Sussex, England

 A classic downland village, Bramber boasts the remains of a Norman motte and bailey castle built in 1070 by the powerful de Braose family.
 Today only the gatehouse survives to any great extent.
 The village was once a busy seaport on the River Adur, but the silting of the estuary left Bramber well inland.
 Bramber, West Sussex, England